Home Blog

 Wireless Sniffers

-A free full-featured multi-platform sniffer that supports most wireless adapters is ethereal.
+A free full-featured multi-platform sniffer that supports most wireless adapters is wireshark.
 This package is very suitable for debugging communications between systems and format output in a way that assists the user in identifying protocol components.
 It also provides additional information about those protocols that are not always available in other sniffers, making it quite simple to use with limited training.
 Users will still be required to understand the protocols they are debugging to get the full benefit of the sniffer output.

 Airsnort is a wireless encryption key recovery program that allows users to determine what the lost or unknown encryption keys for their wireless devices are after passively monitoring packets for a period.